 Analysis / Bias

-In review, the Lexington Institute’s website provides news in the categories, Defense, Energy, Education, Logistics and In The News.
-News and research is original and generally low biased such as this The U.S. Department Of Energy’s Office Of Electricity: A Discussion With Bruce Walker, Assistant Secretary.
+In review, the Lexington Institute’s website provides news in the categories of Defense, Energy, Education, Logistics, and In The News.
+News and research are original and generally low biased such as this The U.S. Department Of Energy’s Office Of Electricity: A Discussion With Bruce Walker, Assistant Secretary.
 This story is properly sourced.
-Most stories however are summaries and links to other publications in which a Lexington Institute member were published.
-The most commons sources they are published in, is the right leaning Forbes, InsideSources and RealClearDefense.
-The they are also published in the Boston Globe and Washington Post.
+Most stories, however, are summaries and links to other publications in which a Lexington Institute member was published.
+The most common sources they are published in are the right-leaning Forbes, InsideSources, and RealClearDefense.
+They are also published in the Boston Globe and Washington Post.

 Editorially, they align moderately with the right, emphasizing a strong national defense, education reform, and market-driven solutions to energy and logistic needs.
-Although they generally support conservative policy they do not always report favorably on President Trump such this Britain’s Trump Fails Again.
+Although they generally support conservative policy, they do not always report favorably on former President Trump, such as this Britain’s Trump Fails Again.

-When it comes to science the Lexington Institute supports the consensus that Climate Change is human influenced, however they support free market solutions rather than government.
-In general, they report news factually with a right leaning editorial and policy bias.
+Regarding science, the Lexington Institute supports the consensus that Climate Change is human-influenced; however, they support free-market solutions rather than the government.
+They generally report news factually with a right-leaning editorial and policy bias.

 Failed Fact Checks

 Overall, we rate the Lexington Institute Right-Center Biased based on editorial and policy positions that moderately favor the libertarian right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 7/14/2016) Updated (4/5/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 7/14/2016) Updated (02/24/2023)